LucaRegnicoli/configuration/README.md

 ```

-Please see Infrastructure.Configuration.FunctionalTests project for a complete test scenario of the in-memory and ini providers.
+Please see Infrastructure.Configuration.FunctionalTests project for a complete test scenario of the in-memory and INI providers.

 The configuration values, in the proposed solution, support only string value, but it's possible to extend the api in order to provide a Binder class that could deserialise the value into native object like boolean, integer or double, or convert the value into classes or list.